 Sugar during pregnancy is one tricky subject!
 For starters, it’s clearly important to cut back on sugary treats once you find out you’re expecting.
 This is because eating too much sugar can have a negative impact on your pregnancy journey and on your growing baby.

 Excessive sugar consumption has been linked to poorer childhood cognition, a higher risk of gestational diabetes, preeclampsia development, and increased chances of your baby becoming overweight in the future.
 It can also contribute to unhealthy pregnancy weight gain.
-All pregnant women should be mindful of their sugar consumption for their growing baby and themselves.
-It can be a challenge, as sugar is often hidden in foods and beverages (and even chewing gum).
+All pregnant women should be mindful of their sugar consumption during pregnancy for their growing baby and themselves.
+It can be a challenge.
+That’s because sugar is often hidden in foods and beverages (and even chewing gum).

 However, avoiding your average table sugar comes with the discovery of many sugar substitutes and artificial sweeteners.
-A few of the most popular ones are aspartame, neotame, saccharin, sucralose, and stevia.
+A few of the most popular ones are aspartame, neotame, saccharin, sucralose, acesulfame potassium, and stevia.

 Is Stevia Safe For Pregnancy?